NaiyanJones/naiyanjones.github.io/_posts/2021-03-21-reddit-systematic-review.md

 ---
-title: 'New publication: Studying Reddit: A Systematic Overview of Disciplines, Approaches, Methods, and Ethics'
+title: 'New publication: Studying Reddit: A systematic Overview of disciplines, appoaches, methods, and ethics'
 date: 2021-03-21
 categories:
   - Reddit